Cryliss/COVID-Shopper/README.md

 Project for COMP 380 - A website that shows the user the COVID precautions and current busyness of a grocery store / market that they search for, as well as a list of recommended alternatives.

 # INSTRUCTIONS FOR LOCAL HOSTING
+Something to note when testing -

+  1. Right click + inspect element

+  2. Go to 'sources' tab

+  3. Quickly skim the script.js and ensure it matches your current file.

+    3a.
+If it does not, clear your browing data in your browser settings.

 ## MAC -- TERMINAL
 1. Create an isolated Python environment in a directory external to your project and activate it: